patricktechyy/PIEPR/README.md

 # PIEPR

-PIEPR (PIEPR — Pupil Image Extraction, Processing, & Report) is a lightweight, pipeline to extract a **raw pupil diameter time-series** from a recorded trial video, then applying a standard set of preprocessing steps (confidence filtering, blink/biological checks, outlier removal, interpolation, and Savitzky–Golay smoothing) in order to produce a clean **pupillary light reflex (PLR)** graph.
+PIEPR (PIEPR - PLR + Infrared + Extraction, Processing & Reporting) is a lightweight pipeline to extract a **raw pupil diameter time-series** from a recorded video of the Pupil, then applying a set of preprocessing steps (confidence threshold filtering, biologically-feasible checks, blink detection, outlier removal using MAD, linear interpolation, and Savitzky–Golay smoothing) in order to produce a clean **pupillary light reflex (PLR)** graph.

 This repository will only focus on **offline processing**:
 - Input: recorded eye videos (e.g., `.mp4`)
 - Output: `raw.csv` + `processed.csv` + plots (`.png`)

-It also includes an optional **"inbox watcher" workflow** to automatically process new trial videos uploaded from a Raspberry Pi (which records these trial videos).
+It also includes an optional **"inbox watcher" workflow** to automatically process new trial videos uploaded from a Raspberry Pi (which records these trial videos using the camera modules) via SSH on the same local network.
+If you have a Raspberry Pi and camera setup (with proper stabilization and optionally, light stimuli), you can download the .zip of our Pi Code and run it on the Pi using `bash plr.sh`.

 ---